GPT Image 2 for Scientific Figures

 Figure Types

-Scientific figures where GPT Image 2 reads best
+Scientific figures where GPT Image 2 fits best

 Use figure categories instead of generic art styles to decide whether GPT Image 2 belongs in your scientific figure workflow.